shashimal/pims/README.md

 This is my final year project of the university.
 This is an individual project which covers all the phases of the software development life cycle.
 Duration of this project was 8 months.
 I was able to get a "A" grade for this project.

-System specification is in the Dissertation folder
+System specification is in the Dissertation folder.

 Abut the System
 ==============